Unboxed-Software/solana-course/content/program-state-management.md

 ) -> ProgramResult
 ```

 For this lesson we will use `invoke_signed`.
-Unlike a regular signature where a private key is used to sign, `invoke_signed` uses the optional seeds, bump seed, and program ID to derive a PDA and sign an instruction.
+Unlike a regular signature where a secret key is used to sign, `invoke_signed` uses the optional seeds, bump seed, and program ID to derive a PDA and sign an instruction.
 This is done by comparing the derived PDA against all accounts passed into the instruction.
 If any of the accounts match the PDA, then the signer field for that account is set to true.

 A program can securely sign transactions this way because `invoke_signed` generates the PDA used for signing with the program ID of the program invoking the instruction.
 Therefore, it is not possible for one program to generate a matching PDA to sign for an account with a PDA derived using another program ID.